Standard deviation and volatility models

 Types of volatility

-- Price volatility: Volatility in price is caused by twomain factors that lead to an increased swing in demand and supply.
+- Price volatility: Volatility in price is caused by two main factors that lead to an increased swing in demand and supply.
 These include:

-- Seasonality: For instance, beach resort prices will hike in summer when people want to spend more time in the beach.
+- Seasonality: For instance, beach resort prices will hike in summer when people want to spend more time on the beach.
 They drop in winter when people are not traveling to the beach.
 This is an example of changes in demand.

 - Stock volatility: Some stock prices are highly volatile, and this unpredictability makes investing in stock a risky undertaking.
 Consequently, investors want a much higher return for the high uncertainty levels.
 Companies whose stocks are highly volatile need to grow profitably.
 They have to register a significant increase in earnings as well as in stock prices over time to avoid paying high dividends.

 - Implied volatility: This describes the amount of volatility the options traders think a stock they are analyzing is going to have in the future.
 One can determine the implied volatility of a given stock by looking at how much the future prices of options vary.
-If the prices of options is starting to rise, this means that the implied volatility is increasing, everything else being equal.
+If the prices of options are starting to rise, this means that the implied volatility is increasing, everything else being equal.

 The significance of volatility modeling